-In late 2013, the City of Spokane was awarded an additional PCB-related grant from the Department of Ecology.
-This Grant of Regional or Statewide Significance is aimed at defining the true sources of PCBs to stormwater from products purchased and used by municipalities.
+The City was awarded an additional PCB-related grant from the Department of Ecology.
+This Grant of Regional or Statewide Significance was aimed at defining the true sources of PCBs to stormwater from products purchased and used by municipalities.
 Products that may come into contact with stormwater, such as road paint, deicer, and dust suppressants, were sampled and analyzed for PCBs.

-About forty different products were sampled in 2014, and nearly each product contained significant amounts of PCB in comparison to water quality standards.
-The final report will be uploaded to the City's website, my.spokanecity.org/publicworks/.
-A PCB page is being developed to house this and other PCB reports, and will include public information such as why PCBs are an issue and tips on how to reduce exposure to PCBs.
+Approximately 40 different products were sampled and nearly each product contained significant amounts of PCB in comparison to water quality standards.
+A PCB page is continually being developed to house this and other PCB reports, and will include public information such as why PCBs are an issue and tips on how to reduce exposure to PCBs.

 Products with the highest overall PCB loading, such as hydroseed, motor oil, and magnesium chloride deicer and dust suppressant, are the initial target focus pollution prevention efforts.
-The City is working with the SRRTTF, WSDOT, Ecology, and other interested parties around the state to further understand PCB sources in these products and identify management practices to reduce them.
+The City is working with the SRRTTF, Washington State Department of Transportation (WSDOT), Ecology, and other interested parties around the state to further understand PCB sources in these products and identify management practices to reduce them.

-2.4 Construction Site Stormwater Runoff Control (\$5.B.4)
+2.4 Construction Site Stormwater Runoff Control